If you wish to take a break from your course, you may apply for a leave of absence for the main sessions Autumn/Spring (including Calendar B).

 However, if your reasons for taking leave of absence are not deemed to be compassionate or compelling, as assessed by UTS International, then your Confirmation of Enrolment (CoE) will be cancelled.
-Department of Immigration and Border Protection will then assess your visa status and may decide to cancel your visa.
+Department of Home Affairs will then assess your visa status and may decide to cancel your visa.
 In this case you will need to apply for a new student visa when you wish to return to your studies.

 Information for US Financial Aid recipients

 US Financial Aid recipients have specific Leave of Absence requirements.
 If you are applying for US Financial Aid or are currently receiving US Financial Aid you should read the Leave of Absence Requirements in detail.

 Information for scholarship recipients

 If you are currently the recipient of a scholarship and wish to take a leave of absence, please keep in mind that it is likely that your scholarship will be terminated, as most scholarships are conditional on a student maintaining a full-time study load.